limitpointinf0/packet-mirroring-test/README.md

         - set subnet for frontend
         - create

-- Open a 2 terminal windows on your local machine:
+- Open 2 terminal windows on your local machine:

 terminal 1
 ```bash